-The custom index design utilizes the CRSP/Compustat universe of US stocks for the long portfolio, and the S&P 500 and Russell 2000 indices for the short universe.
+The custom index design utilizes the CRSP/Compustat universe of US stocks for the long portfolio, and the U.S. large and small indices for the short universe.

 We create the long portfolio by first scoring all securities across four metrics: industry sector, size (market cap), value (book-to-price ratio), and asset effectiveness (return on assets).
 The scoring works by classifying each security into one of 10 sectors, three size buckets, two value buckets, and two asset buckets, creating a possible total of 120 unique groupings of stocks (clusters) in every time period.